wesleywerner/nova-pinball-engine/README.md

 + Powered by kittens.
 + `main.lua` is an example pinball game that shows how to get up and running.

+# Running the example

+The example needs the engine to run.
+Symlink or copy `nova-pinball-engine/` into the `example` directory then running `love example`

 # LICENSE

 Copyleft 2015